 I did the ‘Best of Rome Driving and Walking Tour’ which took 3 hours.
 We visited the Pantheon, Piazza Navona, plus a lot more, and perhaps my favourite part of the tour was driving up to Giardino degli Aranci to see this amazing view over the city!

 How do I book??

-This post is in collaboration with The RomeHello but all opinions, thoughts and ramblings are my own!
-This post may contain affiliate links, but at no extra cost to you!
+This post is in collaboration with The RomeHello but all opinions and thoughts are my own!